miooo0o/cookbook/README.md

 - Java 21 Runtime Environment
 - Maven 3 for building the project
 - Docker (optional, for containerized deployment)
+- Ollama (make sure to pull the models that you want to use, as the app won't pull them automatically)
+- Redis Stack (for the RAG part)

 ## Build and Run

 ### Using Maven

 1. Clone the repository:
    ```bash
    git clone https://github.com/your-repo/cookbook.git